 The broad scope of our research is understanding host-pathogen interactions.
 We currently work with the bacterium, Staphylococcus aureus, a major human pathogen responsible for a broad range of diseases including pneumonia, bloodstream and skin and soft tissue infections.
-We investigate the interaction of S. aureus with the host innate immune system.
-Our studies take a multi-disciplinary approach that includes both in vitro and in vivo techniques that span microbiology, immunology and molecular biology.
+We investigate the interaction of S. aureus with the host innate immune system, covering the fields of bacterial pathogenesis and innate immunity.
+Our more immunological studies look at innate immune cell function and development, and how this impacts bacterial infection.
+We also study the Gram negative Acinetobacter baumannii in the context of host-pathogen interactions.
+Our studies take a multi-disciplinary approach that includes both in vitro and in vivo techniques that span microbiology, immunology, cell biology and molecular biology.

 Immunology: ELISA, TLR/NLR knockouts, animal models (pneumonia, sepsis, skin), transgenic mice, depletion models, tissue-specific knockouts, flow cytometry, cell sorting

 Microbiology: bacteriological growth and handling, enumeration, electroporation, genetics, various functional assays, seahorse, metabolic outputs

 Molecular biology: DNA and RNA extraction, qRT-PCR, western blotting, PCR, animal genotyping, RNA-seq, ATAC-seq, single cell RNA -seq, microscopy, proteomics, tissue culture, primary neutrophils, alveolar macrophages, BMM, BMDC, airway epithelial cells